-Performance of MC-LSTM is low with a validation R2 of 0.44, which is similar to the linear benchmarks.
-Since the MC-LSTM enforces mass conservation, we expect it to be a good candidate to learn storage accumulation internally.
-However, after plotting predicted releases against observed releases, the model is unable to learn reasonable seasonal releases and tends to under or overshoot peak releases (see Figure S2 in the Supplementary Materials).
+Across all models, we observe severe declines in performance in the test period compared to the validation or training periods.
+For example, Models 1, 2, and 4 each show declines of 0.26 in R2 between the validation and testing periods.
+Interestingly, some storage-driven models including Model 3, Model 1*, and Random Forest* have much lower declines in R2 and perform better in the test period, which suggest that the ability to base release decisions directly on storage improves the long-term generalizability and robustness under future changes in policy.

-Comparison of Cell States and Observed Storage
+Inspection of Cell States and Observed Storage

 In this section, we compare the memory cell states of Model 1 trained on Shasta reservoir with observed storages to see if the model learns physically interpretable states internally.
-In the test data, six different cell states have correlation coefficients with observed storage that are greater than or equal to in absolute value to 0.40, with values of 0.52, 0.50, 0.48, 0.46, 0.43, and -0.45, respectively.
-These states are scaled and plotted against observed storage for the testing dataset in Figure 3.
-We observe that in many cases, the analysis reveals memory cell states contain information about the seasonality of storages, but not the values of storages themselves.
-It is possible that the storage values are represented through complex interactions of multiple different states, though unfortunately such a situation would not be directly interpretable.
-Overall, these results are consistent with the previous finding that performance is lower when storage is withheld from the LSTM.
+In the test data, six different cell states have correlation coefficients with observed storage that are greater than or equal to in absolute value to 0.40, an arbitrarily chosen threshold, with values of 0.52, 0.50, 0.48, 0.46, 0.43, and -0.45, respectively.
+These states are scaled and plotted against observed storage for the testing dataset in Figure 5.
+We observe that in many cases, the analysis reveals memory cell states contain information about the seasonality of storages, but are only weakly correlated to the values of storages themselves.
+It is possible that storage values are represented through complex interactions of multiple different states, though unfortunately such a situation would not be directly interpretable.
+These results are consistent with the previous finding that performance is lower when storage is withheld from the LSTM.